Hadron-quark transition and chiral symmetry restoration at high density

 At large density, the chiral symmetry restoration is also expected.
 The Nambu--Jona-Lasinio (NJL) model~\cite{Nambu:1961tp,*Nambu:1961fr} is a simple but very useful model to describe the restoration; as a review, see, e.g., Ref.~\cite{Hatsuda:1994pi} and references therein.
 However, the NJL model cannot describe the hadron-quark transition.

-Furthermore, recently, it is emphasized that the trace-anomaly and the speed of sound are very important to understand the properties of the high density hadron and quark matter; see, e.g., Refs.~\cite{Fujimoto:2022ohj,Kojo:2020krb} and references therein.
+Furthermore, recently, it has been emphasized that the trace anomaly and the speed of sound are very important to understand the properties of the high density hadron and quark matter; see, e.g., Refs.~\cite{Fujimoto:2022ohj,Kojo:2020krb} and references therein.

-In this paper, we construct the simple phenomenological hybrid hadron-quark model with EVE of baryons and chiral dynamics.
+In this paper, we construct a simple phenomenological hybrid hadron-quark model with EVE of baryons and chiral dynamics.
 The model naturally connects the baryonic matter at low density and the quark matter at high density.
 It can also describe the chiral restoration.
 It is found that, in this hybrid model, there is a possibility that the abrupt first-order like transition to pure quark matter induces the strong restoration of chiral symmetry and the speed of sound has a large peak.

 This paper is organized as follows.
-In sec.~\ref{formalism}, the hybrid model is formulated.
-In sec.~\ref{Nresults}, numerical results are shown for two typical cases.
-Section~\ref{summary} is devoted to the summary and discussions.
+In Sec.~\ref{formalism}, the hybrid model is formulated.
+In Sec.~\ref{Nresults}, numerical results are shown for two typical cases.
+Section~\ref{summary} is devoted to a summary and discussion.